OfficeDev/TrainingContent/O3653/O3653-1 Deep Dive into Azure AD with the Office 365 APIs/Lab.md

         this.Status.Text += accessToken + "\n";
 		````

-    1. In the **GetFilesAsJsonAsync** method, locate the following comment block:
+    1. In the **GetFilesAsync** method, locate the following comment block:

 		````c#
 		//get my files